 If you have a Twice Exceptional child, you know the holidays can be rough.
-Here’s how to survive – and enjoy – the holidays with a 2E.
+Here’s how to help your poppy – and your family – savor the birth of Christ.

 No mom-ing.
 No homeschooling.
 No writing or working with students.